 Kukai, a noted Buddhist monk, advanced a general theory of language based on his analysis of two forms of Buddhist ritual language: dharani and mantra.
 Dharani is found in both exoteric and esoteric ritual whereas Mantra is restricted to esotericBuddhist practice.

 Just as the Kabbalists acknowledge that the letters of the Hebrew alphabet, and their distinct permutations, hold an inherent universal healing power, so do the very composition of the mantras hold power and provide a „direct line” to the essence and core of the deity being invoked.

 In the Tantric school, the universe is sound.
 The supreme brings forth existence through the Word.
 Creation consists of sacred vibrations at various frequencies and amplitudes giving rise to the phenomena of the world.

 Om Ah Hum Vajra Guru Padma Siddhi Hum meaning, according to Tulku Karma Lingpa:

-More information about this mantra meaning from Tulku Karma Lingpa:
+More from Tulku Karma Lingpa:

 - By OM, AH, and HUM, one will obtain the siddhis (magical powers) of Mind, Body, and Speech.

 - By VAJRA, one will obtain the siddhis of the Wrathful and Peaceful deities.

 - By GURU, one will obtain the siddhis of the Vidyadhara Guru.